rk-28/gem_frontend/RIA Pipeline Process.md

 Step 3: Login to server:

--Use that private IP to login to the server using putty with the respective private key
+-Use tha pragadeeshwarant private IP to login to the server using putty with the respective private key

 IP: 10.0.10.30   → private IP of scraper v1 server
 Username: ubuntu